jamie-brannan/hundred-days-swift/12__projectTen/d043__notes.md

 >
 >To make all this work you're going to need to learn a few new things.
 >
->First, it's very common for Apple to send you a dictionary of several pieces of information as a method parameter.
-This can be hard to work with sometimes because you need to know the names of the keys in the dictionary in order to be able to pick out the values, but you'll get the hang of it over time.
+> :one:  **First, it's very common for Apple to send you a dictionary of several pieces of information as a method parameter.** This can be hard to work with sometimes because you need to know the names of the keys in the dictionary in order to be able to pick out the values, but you'll get the hang of it over time.
 >
->This dictionary parameter will contain one of two keys: `.editedImage` (the image that was edited) or `.originalImage`, but in our case it should only ever be the former unless you change the `allowsEditing` property.
+>This dictionary parameter will contain one of two keys:
 >
+>* `.editedImage` (the image that was edited) or `.originalImage`,
+>
+>* but in our case it should only ever be the former unless you change the `allowsEditing` property.
+>
 >The problem is, we don't know if this value exists as a `UIImage`, so we can't just extract it.
-Instead, we need to use an optional method of typecasting, `as?`, along with `if let`.
+Instead, we need to use **an optional method of typecasting**, `as?`, along with `if let`.
 Using this method, we can be sure we always get the right thing out.
 >
->Second, we need to generate a unique filename for every image we import.
+> :two: Second, **we need to generate a unique filename for every image we import**.
 This is so that we can copy it to our app's space on the disk without overwriting anything, and if the user ever deletes the picture from their photo library we still have our copy.
-We're going to use a new type for this, called `UUID`, which generates a Universally Unique Identifier and is perfect for a random filename.
+We're going to use a new type for this, called `UUID`, which generates a _Universally Unique Identifier_ and is perfect for a random filename.
 >
->Third, once we have the image, we need to write it to disk.
+> :three: Third, once we have the image, we need to write it to disk.
 You're going to need to learn two new pieces of code: `UIImage` has a `jpegData()` to convert it to a Data object in JPEG image format, and there's a method on `Data` called `write(to:)` that, well, writes its data to disk.
-We used `Data` earlier, but as a reminder it’s a relatively simple data type that can hold any type of binary type – image data, zip file data, movie data, and so on.
 >
+> We used `Data` earlier, but as a reminder it’s a relatively simple data type that can hold any type of binary type – image data, zip file data, movie data, and so on.
+>
->Writing information to disk is easy enough, but finding where to put it is tricky.
-All apps that are installed have a directory called Documents where you can save private information for the app, and it's also automatically synchronized with iCloud.
-The problem is, it's not obvious how to find that directory, so I have a method I use called `getDocumentsDirectory()` that does exactly that – you don't need to understand how it works, but you do need to copy it into your code.
+>Writing information to disk is easy enough, but finding where to put it is tricky. **All apps that are installed have a directory called Documents where you can save private information for the app, and it's also automatically synchronized with iCloud.**
+>* The problem is, it's not obvious how to find that directory, so I have a method I use called `getDocumentsDirectory()` that does exactly that – you don't need to understand how it works, but you do need to copy it into your code.
 >
 >With all that in mind, here are the new methods: